-4. If the string breaks, in what direction will the ball carry on travelling?
-Draw an arrow on the picture to show the direction the ball would carry on moving in.
+- 4. If the string breaks, in what direction will the ball carry on travelling?
+Draw an arrow on the picture to show the direction the ball would carry on moving in. - 5.
+The ball represents the Earth.

-Give learners time to think about this, and commit themselves to an answer.
-The answer is that the ball will continue travelling in the direction it's going at the moment the string breaks.
-Learners can test this answer by letting the string go.
-5. The ball represents the Earth.
 The learner swings it quite fast, but how long does the Earth really need to go once around the Sun?